 - In a 5 to 6 quart dutch oven on medium heat add olive oil and sauté onion for about 5 minutes, until translucent.

 - Add garlic & chili peppers and cook about 1 minute.

 - Next, add carrots, celery, herbs, salt and pepper and cook about 5 minutes.

-- Add stock, can of tomatoes & lentils, bring to a medium simmer and cook, covered, for 5 minutes.
-Next, add kale and cook for about 5-8 minutes.
+- Add broth, can of tomatoes & lentils, bring to a medium simmer and cook, covered, for 5 minutes.
+Next, add kale and cook for about 5 to 8 minutes.

 - Stir in balsamic vinegar.

 - Portion and garnish with parmesan cheese, if using.
 Enjoy!